w3c/wai-curricula/content/designer/navigation.md

 * define visual and text cues to distinguish menus from other components,
 * define consistent styling for menu identification across a set of web pages
 * define interactions inside navigation menus, including mouse, keyboard, and touch
-* design navigation menus that adapt to the different text sizes, screen magnifications, and screen sizes and resolutions
+* design navigation menus that adapt to different text sizes, screen magnifications, and screen sizes and resolutions
 * design distinguishable and consistent styles for menu items in their different states, for example in fly-out menus
 * identify related requirements for developers to implement:
-  * non-visual identification (and naming)of menus,
+  * non-visual identification and naming of menus
   * semantics for different menu states and properties, such as hover, focus, current, active, and visited
   * support for different interaction methods, including keyboard, mouse, touch, and voice
   * support for different text and screen sizes